antonhalim/prework-environment-setup-readme-bk-002-public/README.md

 Next comes setting up our ruby version manager, which will handle ruby versions and gems, which are packages of code we can use in our programs.
 OS X ships with an old version of ruby so we want a more recent one.
 Watch this quick [screencast](http://screencasts.org/episodes/how-to-use-rvm) on RVM, then install [RVM](http://rvm.io/) by typing this into your Terminal:

-`\curl -L https://get.rvm.io | bash -s stable --ruby=2.1.2`
+`\curl -L https://get.rvm.io | bash -s stable --ruby=2.1.4`

-That will install the latest stable version of RVM along with the latest stable version of ruby 2.1.2.
-Then type `rvm use 2.1.2 --default` to make that your default ruby.
+That will install the latest stable version of RVM along with the latest stable version of ruby 2.1.4.
+Then type `rvm use 2.1.4 --default` to make that your default ruby.
 Open a new tab and `try ruby -v` and see if it matches the installed version of ruby.
-You can install another version of ruby with `rvm install 2.1.1` and see all installable rubies with `rvm list known`.
+You can install another version of ruby with `rvm install 2.1.3` and see all installable rubies with `rvm list known`.

-### rspec-ironboard Gem
+### The Ironboard Gem

 Now that we have RVM and XCode installed, let's install our first gem.